aws-amplify/amplify-swift/Amplify/Categories/DataStore/Model/Temporal/README.md

 #### 1.4.
 Operations

-Date operations are often needed when implementing business logic.
-Although Swift offers great support for complex date operations using [`Calendar`](https://developer.apple.com/documentation/foundation/calendar), simple use-cases often require several lines of code.
+Swift offers great support for complex date operations using [`Calendar`](https://developer.apple.com/documentation/foundation/calendar), but unfortunately simple use-cases often require several lines of code.

 The `TemporalSpec` implementation offers utilities that enable simple date operations to be defined in a readable and idiomatic way.

 Time: